wieldphysics/wield-lab-doc/docs/index.rst

 analysis.
 This style aims to minimize the iteration time between editing code and seeing either plots or numbers to compare.
 As code or analysis is developed and matures, it often increases in length, complexity and, sometimes, the run-time.
-The utilities and idioms of wavestate are built to facilitate translating code between notebooks, "test suite notebooks", and module code.
+The utilities and idioms of wield are built to facilitate translating code between notebooks, "test suite notebooks", and module code.
 See `Idioms`_.